Paul Davidoff: Life and career

 Davidoff was born in New York City on February 14, 1930 to Bernard and Mildred Davidoff.
 He completed an undergraduate degree at Allegheny College and started but did not complete a law degree at Yale Law School before enrolling at the University of Pennsylvania Graduate School of Fine Arts, where he graduated with a degree in city planning in 1956.
 While teaching there, he also received a law degree from the university in 1961.
-He and Linda Greenberg met in the 1960s while she was a planning student at Penn and were married.
+He married Mary "Rusty" Miller in 1952.
+They had three children, Susan, Adam and Carla.
+Adam and Mary were killed in a car crash in 1962.
+He and Linda Greenberg met in the 1960s while she was a planning student at Penn and were married in December, 1962.
+They had two sons, Daniel and Thomas.

 Over his career he held positions with planning agencies and in academia in around New York City.
 He worked for several years as a planner in New Canaan, CT, and later for the prestigious architectural firm of Voorhees, Walker Smith & Smith.
 In 1964 he founded the department of urban studies at Hunter College in New York.
 In 1965 Davidoff wrote AIR journal article “Advocacy and pluralism in planning” where he argued for advocacy on behalf of poor communities, social planning and greater citizen involvement in the planning process.

 Davidoff founded the Suburban Action Institute in 1969.
 It challenged exclusionary zoning in the courts, winning a notable success in the landmark Mount Laurel case (South Burlington County NAACP v.
 Mount Laurel Township, 92 N.J., 158).
 The litigation led to the requirement by the New Jersey Supreme Court (1983) for communities to supply their "regional fair share" of low-income housing needs, known as the "Mount Laurel Doctrine."

 Davidoff died in New York City from complications related to cancer treatment on December 27, 1984.